Red Sands: Development

 On June 5, 2007, under the title The Stone House, the film was announced as a sequel to Dead Birds with Simon Barrett and Alex Turner returning as writer and director respectively, with filming expected to begin that summer.
 The following day, Turner clarified that the film was not Dead Birds 2 but instead a "companion piece" similar to The Devil's Backbone and Pan's Labyrinth.
 The director described the film as a more action-oriented film and "in-your-face".
 Barrett conceived the idea for the film from the Iraq Invasion.
 In September 2007, Brendan Miller, Shane West, Aldis Hodge, Leonard Roberts, Theo Rossi, and Noel Gugliemi were reported to have joined the cast.

 Filming

 Filming was underway by August 2007 and concluded on September 5, 2007.

 Release

 Sony Pictures Home Entertainment released Red Sands on DVD on February 24, 2009.
 By December 2008, the film was retitled to Red Sands.

 Reception

-On review aggregator Rotten Tomatoes, Red Sands has two reviews, one positive and one negative.

 Dread Central rated it 2.5/5 stars and called it a "lukewarm entry" in the military horror genre that is not as good as R-Point.
 Clark Douglas of DVD Verdict wrote that the concept would have been better realized as a 45-minute Masters of Horror episode.
 Justin Felix of DVD Talk rated it 2/5 stars and also wrote that it should have been a short film.